 Well, having an additional warranty status or insurance always come in handy if you’re in a trouble with the device.
 It may be related to the physical damage of the device, software-related issues, display or battery regarding common issues, etc.

 Obviously, the extended warranty or insurance can also give you peace of mind when it comes to accidental damage or loss without a second thought.
-However, the extended warranty or insurance do come with a higher cost mostly.
+However, the extended warranty or insurance does come with a higher cost mostly.

 In some cases, it doesn’t even cover everything related to the device damage because the terms and conditions are tagged with a couple of specific issues or parts.
 So, spending extra costs on insurance may not be worth always, depending on the condition.

-So, AppleCare+ might be Apple’s own official service of product insurance but does it mean that it’s a perfect solution for your iPhone.
+So, AppleCare+ might be Apple’s own official service of product insurance.
+But does it mean that it’s a perfect solution for your iPhone?
 Right-to-repair services and cheaper alternatives are always there for you.